input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-semantics.md

 ### `Commit`

 A `Commit` allows a participant `person` to transfer to the contract an amount of money `value`.
 This money will be recorded in the contract under the identifier `idCommit` and future payments can use this identifier as a source of money.
-Once the block specified by `timeout` (the second `Timeout` in `Commit`) is reached, any money from the `Commit` that has not been spent (through payments) will be frozen, and the participant that performed the commitment will be able to withdraw with the next transaction that he or she signs.
+Once the block specified by `timeout` (the second `Timeout` in `Commit`) is reached, any money from the `Commit` that has not been spent (through payments) will be frozen, and the participant that performed the commitment will be able to withdraw it with the next transaction that he or she signs.

 ```haskell
 eval (DCommit idCommit person value timeout) state =